JedWatson/react-select/README.md

 	matchProp 			|	string		|	 (any, label, value) which option property to filter on ignoreCase 			|	bool		|	 whether to perform case-insensitive filtering inputProps 			|	object		|	 custom attributes for the Input (in the Select-control) e.g: {'data-foo': 'bar'}
-	backspaceRemoves 		|	bool		|	 whether pressing backspace removes the last item when there is no input value allowCache 				|	bool			|	 whether to allow caching of options
+	backspaceRemoves 	|	bool		|	 whether pressing backspace removes the last item when there is no input value

 # Contributing